What are Demographics?

 Demographics play a significant role in the success of a business, but how can you obtain the relevant variables?
 One of the best ways is to conduct market research surveys.
-Whether through email, phone or face-to-face meeting, a market research survey is a great tool to get as much demographic data as possible.
-Notice the demographics-related questions at feedback forms in establishments and even online?
-Data from the questions help businesses by knowing more about their customers.
+Whether through email, phone or face-to-face meetings, a market research survey is a great tool to get as much demographic data as possible.
+Notice the demographics-related questions on feedback forms in establishments and even online?
+Data from the questions help businesses know more about their customers.

 If you need more demographic data, you can visit the website of the Census Bureau where you can find information about customers on a state or county level.
 Trade associations and local chapters of different industries also provide demographic data that you can use for your business strategy.